silverdemon2/project-alma/README.rst

 .. |ReadTheDocs| image:: https://readthedocs.org/projects/sklearn-template/badge/?version=latest
 .. _ReadTheDocs: https://sklearn-template.readthedocs.io/en/latest/?badge=latest

-Introduction to sampling bayesian target encoder
+Introduction to Sampling Bayesian Encoder
 ============================================================

-Target encoding is simple and quick encoding that doesnt add to the dimensionality of the dataset.
+Target encoding is a simple and quick encoding that doesnt add to the dimensionality of the dataset.

 Each value of the categorical variable is mapped to a target mean conditional given the value of the variable.

 Target encoding is dependent on the distribution of the target which means target encoding requires careful validation as it can be prone to overfitting.

 Target Encoding fails to extract information from intra-category target variable distribution apart from its mean.

 The main motivation of Bayesian Target Encoding is to use iner-category variance in addition to the target mean in encoding categorical variables.

-In Bayesian target encoding we select a conjugate prior for the conditional distribution of the target variable given the value of the categorical variable and we update it with the training examples to obtain a posterior distribution.
+Bayesian target encoding selects a conjugate prior for the conditional distribution of the target variable given the value of the categorical variable and updates it with the training examples to obtain a posterior distribution.
 In the encoding layer each category is encoded using the first moments of the posterior distribution.

 Bayesian target encoding can be represented as a hierarchical model that uses weak learners to discover new features.

 In sampling bayesian target encoding we sample the posterior distribtion instead of taking expectations of its first moments.

 Source: